SK-EID/dds-documentation/docs/api/api_docs.md

 | ChallengeID | String | - 4 (number) character control code, which is calculated on a basis of Challenge value that will be sent to the user's phone for signing.- 40 characters long HEX i.e. hash Challenge to be signed.
 Will be used only in case of Bite MSSP operator.This control code shall be displayed to the user by the application; with this it will be possible for the user to prove the authenticity of the request.NOTE: Application must prompt the user to check the compatibility of the control code displayed in the application and on the phone screen. |
 | Status | String | "OK" if the procedure was performed successfully.
 If method call-up will result with an error, a SOAP error object will be returned. |

-If method call-up will result with an error, a SOAP error object will be returned according to the description in chapter 9.4.
+If method call-up will result with an error, a SOAP error object will be returned according to the description in [SOAP Error messages](#soap-error-messages).